ADIDAS HYPERBOOST EDGE IS THE RUNNING SHOE THAT ADMITS BOOST NEEDED AN UPGRADE

 ## The Upper and Outsole

 The Primeweave upper replaces Primeknit, the knitted textile that Adidas has used across its performance range since 2012.
 Primeweave uses a woven rather than knitted construction, which provides a more structured fit with less stretch.
-The Lighttraxion outsole is engineered for road running, balancing grip and flex without the weight penalty of Continental rubber, which Adidas used on previous Boost models.
-The combination of all three technologies represents a full platform reset, not just an incremental update.
+Reviewers have noted the upper runs breathable but secure, with a low profile tongue that sits close to the foot without creating pressure points.
+The Lighttraxion outsole is engineered for road running, using a ribbed rubber pattern that trades the weight of Continental rubber for a thinner, lighter compound.
+Grip is confident on dry and wet roads but limited on dirt or mud, positioning this firmly as an asphalt shoe.

 ## The Market Context